rimas-kudelis/webmin-hiawatha/README.md

 # webmin-hiawatha

 Webmin module for managing Hiawatha web server.
+Based on a similar module for Nginx by Justin Hoffman and @git-matt.

 ### Changes

 0.1
 * Initial version, based on a similar module for Nginx.
-  It has been tested and works with Hiawatha versions 10.3 and 10.4.
+  Tested and works with Hiawatha versions 10.3 and 10.4.